 Citizenship encompasses a wide range of different topics that are not taught as part of the national curriculum.
-These include careers, personal and social education, relationships and sex education (RSE), e-safety, health and personal safety and the role of the citizen in a modern society.
+These include careers, personal and social education, relationships and sex education (RSE), e-safety, health and personal safety, mental health, British values and the role of the citizen in a modern society.
 Further details of the taught RSE curriculum is held in our policy.

 All pupils have citizenship lessons throughout Years 7 to 11 and there is a separate programme at sixth form level.

 For more information about each key stage, please click on each of the sections below.

 In Year 7, students are introduced to Citizenship as a subject.
 They start with the ‘Smart Moves’ program which develops resilience and supports the transition to Secondary school.
 Students then look at a wide range of topics including healthy eating, making friends, UK politics, world peace and conflict.

 Throughout all topics students are encouraged to explore their responsibilities as an individual both respecting the differences in others and the environment of which they are a part.

 In Year 8, students develop their skills in Citizenship lessons by learning about their extensive role in the community.
 They are introduced to topics that increase their awareness of the laws related to young people.

 The topics covered include personal safety, juvenile crime, alcohol, rights and responsibilities, human rights, criminal offences in school, e-safety, how to identify and maintain positive relationships.